 Microcurrent facials use two hand-held electrode prongs delivering a microamp (μA) dosage of electrical current to your face and neck.
 It harnesses the same healing power as Microcurrent Therapy, stimulating your cells and increasing production of ATP.
 And ATP is very important especially in aging skin.

-What’s ATP & why it’s important?
+What’s ATP & why is it important?

 ATP stands for adenosine triphosphate.
 Our cellular mitochondria create it, metabolising the food we eat and oxygen we breath.
 Then it’s stored in the liquid cytoplasm until we need it.